|

 Jon Shumway video and music

-or dichotomous structures.
-On many levels, we shift between different
+oppositional or dichotomous structures.
+On many levels, we shift

-states of being -- physically, mentally, emotionally, psychologically,
+between different states of being -- physically, mentally,

 "After Brakhage" 2:36